Danny Breen (politician)

 Danny Breen (born c.
 1962) is a Canadian politician who serves as the 15th and current mayor of St. John's, Newfoundland and Labrador.
 He was elected in the 2017 municipal election on September 26, 2017.
-He was acclaimed in the 2021 municipal election.
+He was acclaimed for a second term in the 2021 municipal election, and subsequently re-elected for a third term in the 2025 municipal election.

 Prior to his election to the mayoralty, Breen represented Ward 1 on St. John's City Council from 2009 until 2017.
 He ran as a Progressive Conservative candidate for the Newfoundland and Labrador House of Assembly in a 2014 by-election in the electoral district of Virginia Waters, but was defeated by Liberal Cathy Bennett.

-Breen is a graduate of Memorial University of Newfoundland with a Bachelor of Arts degree in political science.
+Breen is a graduate of Memorial University of Newfoundland with a Bachelor of Arts degree in Political Science and History.

+Personal life

+Breen was born and raised in St. John’s, where he grew up with 6 brothers and sisters.
+He currently resides in St. John with his wife Ann, and has two daughters Erika and Katie, and grandchildren Kyla and Neil.